Hi! I'm Rachel 🙂

 Please e-mail me for a copy of my CV with a full list of publications!

-[Submitted] Clifford, N., Tunis, R., Ariyo, A., Yu, H., Rhee, H, Radhakrishnan, K..
+Clifford, N., Tunis, R., Ariyo, A., Yu, H., Rhee, H, Radhakrishnan, K. (2025).
 Trends and Gaps in Digital Precision Hypertension Management: Scoping Review.
 JMIR.
+[DOI]

 Tunis, R., Fleischmann, K., and Smith, A. (2024).
 Designing for Personalization in Personal Informatics: Barriers and Pragmatic Approaches from the Perspectives of Designers, Developers, and Product Managers.
 In Proceedings of the 2024 ACM Designing Interactive Systems Conference.
+[DOI]

 Tunis, R. (2023).
 Self-Tracking to Manage Chronic Illness: Exploring User Agency in Apps for Diabetes Self-Management.
 In: Information for a Better World: Normality, Virtuality, Physicality, Inclusivity. iConference 2023.
 Lecture Notes in Computer Science, vol 13972.
-Springer, Cham. **Best Short Research Paper Runner Up**
+Springer, Cham.
+[DOI] **Best Short Research Paper Runner Up**

 Radhakrishnan, K., Julien, C., O’Hair, M., Tunis, R., et al. (2023).
 Sensor-Controlled Digital Game for Heart Failure Self-Management: Protocol for a Randomized Controlled Trial.
 JMIR Research Protocols.
+[DOI]

 Tunis, R., Baranowski, T., Rangel, A., Custer, J., Thomaz, E., et al. (2023).
 A Decentralized Clinical Trial of a Digital Intervention with Multiple Health Trackers for Heart Failure: Early Learnings and Practical Considerations.
 In Proceedings of the 17th EAI International Conference on Pervasive Computing Technologies for Healthcare.
+[DOI]

-[Accepted] Clifford, N. and Tunis, R. 2024.
+Clifford, N. and Tunis, R. 2024.
 Personalization in Digital Hypertension Management: Systematic Review.
 AMIA 2024 Annual Symposium.
 San Francisco, CA.

 Tunis, R. and Fleischmann, K. 2024.
 Towards Values-Focused Design Methods for Personalization in Consumer Health Informatics: Workshopping Approaches with Designers.
 IEEE International Conference on Healthcare Informatics.
 Orlando, FL.